idontgetoutmuch/phd-jonathan-thaler/SIR ABM .md

 An agent-based model (ABM) is a computational model which uses a bottom-up approach to simulate the actions and interactions of the system's constituent units (agents) to capture the global system behaviour.
 The autonomous agents are assigned characteristics (e.g. age) and follow various rules to ensure viable system dynamics.
 Spatiality can also be added to simulations.

 Traditionally, ABM simulations are implemented as object-oriented programs due to the intuitive mapping of objects to agents.
-However, Functional Reactive Programming can also be used to guarantee the reproducibility of the simulation at compile time and avoid specific run-time bugs - which cannot be achieved in traditional object-oriented languages such as C#.
+However, Functional Reactive Programming can also be used as it can guarantee the reproducibility of the simulation at compile time and avoid specific run-time bugs - which cannot be achieved in traditional object-oriented languages such as C#.

 ## What is Functional Reactive Programming?

-In pure functional programming there are no side effects – which are often required for applications such as user-interaction or ABM.
-As a result, functional reactive programming (FRP) is used as it provides a way to implement systems with continuous and discrete time-semantics in pure functional languages.
+Functional reactive programming (FRP) provides a method of implementing systems with continuous and discrete time-semantics in pure functional languages.
+FRP successfully applied in many domains, such as robotics or user interfacing.

+The central abstraction in FRP is a signal - which is a value that varies overtime.
+These signals can be composed directly or by composing signal functions.
+FRP libaries generally use arrows to implement functionality rather than monads due to greater efficiency and modularity.
+Arrows are a superset of monads, hence have very similar uses but are more restrictive (see [here](https://pdf.sciencedirectassets.com/272990/1-s2.0-S1571066106X02438/1-s2.0-S1571066106001666/main.pdf?X-Amz-Security-Token=IQoJb3JpZ2luX2VjEJ7%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEaCXVzLWVhc3QtMSJGMEQCIFDg9QZeU9kXNykNtK1Y3q77oHuug09p5ti63It1vccTAiBFKp5vMEkDr9v8O6lU%2FGJEBt1WPAktubolt%2FM7Ft0eRyqzBQhXEAUaDDA1OTAwMzU0Njg2NSIMm1WFiIp%2BgTN43MxSKpAF4WtU%2BhIjuCHa7o1OJ%2FJ5MHrwqLRo%2BnhAJ7pK%2BeBHF6xEGRXFSUKaELPIEgO6CAoqLitoqxUvWasKIWiBouge9w%2FZhcoQKARlX6lw6dYnQktYC%2BzakAwobpJa1s2LEWugYNdL9j2bfEZZJ3AtIqbUlwtvbBhqAEyKxkEQHlolc9cHyaq17Vv6%2FgfPDeE%2BqM6cM5I025Q4nQcAK4cQMzb66%2BxiIVpcAGVR8gSprc7GfKIpQlVO17l7aPJ33%2FDrrNMG28QydoXVKseJN2bkGk6%2BnjlP0TItMeFC5r%2FEtx%2BpgYTS%2BpnS%2FPxWeCDUMq4HfTNB9qVMipypeP98oeGMR92%2BNjp2uhF9X2a%2BHJbdOOQVV3IxKsT5JjSJ%2FzJhp6ieJ%2BPM7%2BCSIsCQ7Udf%2FaDo0KeX6KsGtCNFh0zJFwNyel6sx1b5yPXG8t7rgC2KAGV1kaYpggNZKMoGHFDt0HUOQCIan0hiP9vW8GvX0HjI1%2FH3Kajx0qVKnbky%2FbNfGmj9gMCJBfxYpRNvO0as%2FtWBngW7QQHIQR2opY400yJxE%2BdVFCgfCDaYBuDl1sckh7O%2FbDKT%2FQtEHmRlUdYkg8BIHYsqC%2FE3nt5Sqo83JGpaL7%2F0R0TyioO8EazXMwWVDK%2B%2Fbn4AhmoxIEPuAhw%2FgkfAUtn9o7a3iZF%2BHT%2Fv6gGxKLJkI40OzkM3nTlHmd93Yceamm%2Bj%2BHUcMzkqyUxyVUGQLEuTFWJ8DrFGsLqE%2F0h9A4y1sGV48%2BYXiiRipqitUyx7fW%2F1JRuY8sPsJmLc4CnIihYXIhIhzm06xqmouOaOEuSlAFvnAuvy6f09mD8VCC8H2E%2BtqkmUciVlg4fVM3mMRHdePbtNJ8HxyaN6143%2BMD8GVVkwzdqloAY6sgFkA1yE%2BQykIX6iO2s8d%2Bsr4dc1A4L23Kw4TymTEusts%2BVxCXWhF2CU23C3MxIddMHinkuiv8u6J6tcehBM05NTGXotQgTLeL4IASQ6%2BNdj6YWRjHZ5A77E8qBMap%2FWzGzpDXLAJ4hDZWktDQ4KMpW446reCDlw0ViRPJTzaSPsCcuElkjGI34WpARqHLN149%2FSs%2FcIFWBqwhG0%2F93p3zgWt5gkv9u5lbg6ZOYZ1Bjgzm9z&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Date=20230309T062929Z&X-Amz-SignedHeaders=host&X-Amz-Expires=300&X-Amz-Credential=ASIAQ3PHCVTY3TG3MPND%2F20230309%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Signature=ae795e67238960dc7bcdc97d21a32e3c73d229d94f6ccf87eecdd2eb4cb17ccb&hash=6109688cb98c98a108b74ea3b2556b59fcada4fd8ea4d0942973369e63ce2e0e&host=68042c943591013ac2b2430a89b270f6af2c76d8dfd086a07176afe7c76c2c61&pii=S1571066106001666&tid=spdf-0f923ac0-927a-479a-84e6-8376df53a474&sid=749e13d39ace604f5e2bba26f52d6131b5ccgxrqa&type=client&tsoh=d3d3LnNjaWVuY2VkaXJlY3QuY29t&ua=04125300565756535e54&rr=7a514386fa4faafb&cc=au) for more on arrows vs monads).

-In this case, FRP is implemented using an arrowised FRP approach.
-The central concept of the arrowised FRP is the Signal Function (SF).
+The central concept of arrowised FRP is the Signal Function (SF).
 The SF represents a process overtime which maps an input signal to an output signal.
-A signal is a value which varies overtime.
 Thus, signifying that SFs have an awareness of the passing of time through the timestep of the system.
-This concept is essential for ABM due to actions of agents or events in simulation being time dependent.
+This concept of using time-varying functions as a method of handling agent-based models is essential due to their time-dependent nature (see more [here](https://www.cs.yale.edu/publications/techreports/tr1049.pdf)).

+Futher reading on FRP concepts https://ivanperez.io/papers/2016-HaskellSymposium-Perez-Barenz-Nilsson-FRPRefactored-short.pdf

 ## SIR model using Functional Reactive Programming

 The goal is to use a Functional Reactive Programming (FRP) approach in Haskell to simulate a SIR (Susceptible, Infected, Recovered) model - which is a simple compartmental model.
-The general trend within such a SIR model is as below:
+The general result within such a SIR model is as below:
 ![Screen%20Shot%202023-02-15%20at%203.49.56%20pm.png](attachment:Screen%20Shot%202023-02-15%20at%203.49.56%20pm.png)

 The following sections describe the approach taken to achieve the above trend using a FRP approach in Haskell.